dmcalli2/malnutrition/Scripts/01_maln.md

   pull(res)
 ```

 Check that the restructuring has kept the order of the studies.
+The
+following tests should be TRUE.

 ``` r
 identical(grp_lbls2n %>% select(1:2),